-Impact measure number Mitigation or compensation measures Monitoring indicators (Target / Frequency) Responsibilities Economy and employr The measured above should be included in the Employment Plan.
-S-C-04 Direct employment in workforce S-C-04a: Develop an Employment Plan, with clear employment requirements and procedures such as (in addition to those already included in S-C-03a and S-C-03b): Conduct fair and transparent hiring and staff management procedures; Recruit and train local workers for certain positions; Encouraging local women to apply for certain positions; Apply the code of conduct for workers drawn up by contractors; Sensitize stakeholders on recruitment modalities in the project areas in accordance with the stakeholder engagement plan prepared for the project; Employment practices and working conditions should conform to International Labour Organisation (ILO) Standards and national regulations; Ensure the EPC contractors adhere to the national and international core labour standards and implement those in throughout the Project's construction and/or operation phase; Provide workers with adequate living and working Target: Fair and transparent recruitment procedure applied to all workers; Copies of job advertisements published in the localities; Local communities clearly aware of the employment needs; Number of recruitment local workers; Prioritize local workers; Training report for local workers recruited for certain posts; Number of local women employed; Code of Ethics and Professional Conduct for Employees Developed by Contractors and communicated to local workers; EPC contractors adhere to national/international core labour standards; Worker's facilities are compliant ESHS officer of the Proponent / PMC Consortium Members / Local contractor Management /Human Resources Responsible of Contractors
+Impact measure number Mitigation or compensation measures Monitoring indicators (Target / Frequency) Responsibilities Foonemy and employe The measured above should be included in the Employment Plan.
+Economy and employn S-C-04a: Develop an Employment Plan, with clear Target: ESHS officer of the Proponent / S-C-04 Direct employment in workforce S-C-04a.
+Develop an Employment Plan, with clear employment requirements and procedures such as (in addition to those already included in S-C-03a and S-C-03b): Conduct fair and transparent hiring and staff management procedures; Recruit and train local workers for certain positions; Encouraging local women to apply for certain positions; Apply the code of conduct for workers drawn up by contractors; Sensitize stakeholders on recruitment modalities in the project areas in accordance with the stakeholder engagement plan prepared for the project; Employment practices and working conditions should conform to International Labour Organisation (ILO) Standards and national regulations; Ensure the EPC contractors adhere to the national and international core labour standards and implement those in throughout the Project's construction and/or operation phase; Provide workers with adequate living and working conditions, including rest and recreational facilities Fair and transparent recruitment procedure applied to all workers; Copies of job advertisements published in the localities; Local communities clearly aware of the employment needs; Number of recruitment local workers; Prioritize local workers; Training report for local workers recruited for certain posts; Number of local women employed; Code of Ethics and Professional Conduct for Employees Developed by Contractors and communicated to local workers; EPC contractors adhere to national/international core labour standards; Worker's facilities are compliant with IFC guidance note; Consortium Members / Local contractor Management /Human Resources Responsible of Contractors

-Impact measure number Mitigation or compensation measures Monitoring indicators (Target / Frequency) Responsibilities and time accommodation should conform to the IFC Guidance Note for Workers Accommodation; Define rules and clearly communicate on alcohol and drugs to workers; Standard of accommodation non-discriminatory (no discriminations in nationality, ethnicity, religion) to be documented and communicated transparently to the workforce; Workers will have contracts in place prior to commencement setting out working conditions, terms of employment and EHS responsibilities; Prior to the construction phase is ended where the Project will reduce number of labors during operation phase, the project will carry out an analysis of alternatives to retrenchment.
+Impact measure Mitigation or compensation measures Monitoring indicators (Target / Frequency) Responsibilities and time accommodation should conform to the IFC Guidance Note for Workers Accommodation; Define rules and clearly communicate on alcohol and drugs to workers; Standard of accommodation non-discriminatory (no discriminations in nationality, ethnicity, religion) to be documented and communicated transparently to the workforce; Workers will have contracts in place prior to commencement setting out working conditions, terms of employment and EHS responsibilities; Prior to the construction phase is ended where the Project will reduce number of labors during operation phase, the project will carry out an analysis of alternatives to retrenchment.
 The retrenchment plan will be developed and implemented to reduce the adverse impacts of retrenchment on workers; A grievance mechanism will be developed for workers and included in the ESMS.
 Workers will be informed about this mechanism at the time of hiring.
 Grievance mechanism will be extended to non-employee workers in future.
 Workers are aware of the strict rules regarding alcohol and drugs; Workforce are aware of the accommodation non-discriminatory standards; Non-discrimination standards accommodations are implemented; The clear needs for skilled/unskilled employment are identified and communicated to community leaders; Project specific training are defined and implemented; Community Development Plan is loped and implemented; Workers have contracts defining working conditions; Grievance Mechanism for workers in place and correctly implemented.
-Frequency: Before the start and during the construction Target: Carry out an alternative analysis to retrenchments; A Retrenchment Plan is developed and implemented; Frequency: Before the end of the construction phase
+Frequency: Before the start and during the construction Target: Carry out an alternative analysis to retrenchments; A Retrenchment Plan is developed and implemented;